Key takeaways

 • Not great for large multifamily or commercial properties.
 Does your property house hundreds of residents or tenants?
 If your answer is yes, chances are that every single tenant will have at least one visitor during their lease term.
 Providing key lock boxes for every tenant and visitor is costly, hard to manage, and may lead to an inordinate number of lock boxes littering the front of your property.

 • Limited number of PIN codes.
-Most key lock boxes have a set number of unique combination PIN codes.
+Most key lock boxes with codes have a set number of unique combination PIN codes or combinations.
 And property managers can only change their combination code a limited number of times.
-As a result, visitors may attempt to use the same code for unauthorized access in the future
+As a result, visitors may attempt to use the same code for unauthorized access in the future.

 • Not secure.
 Although key lock boxes are tamper-resistant, it’s still possible to break into them.
 As a result, they’re not the best key management system for buildings with high foot traffic.